wthomson/FitHome-docs/ElectricityMonitor.md

 _PLEASE evolve the documentation if it can be improved.
 This will benefit us all!_

 # Required Hardware
-The hardwere we use to gather readings include:
+The hardware we use to gather readings include:
 - Two Current Transformers (CTs) that work for your power lines (see the discussion on Current Transformers below).
 - [CircuitSetup's Split Single Phase Real Time Whole House Energy Meter (v 1.4)](https://circuitsetup.us/index.php/product/split-single-phase-real-time-whole-house-energy-meter-v1-4/) is the breakout board we use.
 This breakout board is based on the [ATM90e32 chip](https://www.microchip.com/wwwproducts/en/atm90e32as).